jamesmoriarty/goforward/README.md

 [![Latest Tag][2]][3] [![Go Report Card][4]][5] [![GitHub Workflow Status][6]][7]

 Go forward proxy with rate limiting.
+Credit to [Michał Łowicki][8] for his 100 LOC forward proxy server this is based on.

 ![Screenshot][1]